Blackhorse Lane Ateliers by StudioSmall, United Kingdom28 February,2017

 Opinion by Richard Baird.

 Blackhorse Lane Ateliers is a UK-based premium selvedge and organic raw denim jeans brand.
 It was founded in 2016 by Han Ates, who has over 25 years experience in the textiles industry, and is located in a renovated 1920s factory building with a distinctive profile in Walthamstow, North London.
 Blackhorse Lane Ateliers is committed to implementing a sustainable and ethical production model.
 This began with with the growing of Japanese Indigo in their factory allotment, the use of organic materials, using denim woven in Europe and a lifetime repair policy.
-StudioSmall worked with Han on developing brand identity, this included logo design, packaging, labelling and e-commerce website.
+StudioSmall worked with Han on developing brand identity, this included logo design, packaging, tags and e-commerce website.

 Drawing on the distinctive structural profile of the factory, StudioSmall’s logo design finds a neat balance between premise and its history, garment patterns and an industrial / utilitarian quality.
 It is a smart use of form, effectively leveraging some universal associations, makes for a neat heat stamped leather label and works equally well as solid or outline versions.